Ooperipatellus: Description

-Phylogeny
+Phylogeny and biogeography

 In spite of a disjoint geographic distribution across New Zealand, Tasmania, and Southern Australia, morphological and molecular data indicate that this genus is a monophyletic group.
 Molecular studies indicate that this clade includes two subclades, one containing species in New Zealand and the other containing species in both Tasmania and mainland Australia.
 The molecular evidence suggests that the New Zealand lineage of Ooperipatellus diverged from Australian lineage of Ooperipatellus about 75 million years ago, during the Late Cretaceous epoch.
 Paleogeographic evidence indicates that glacial events severed the land connection between Tasmania and mainland Australia more recently than rifting broke the land connection between Australia and New Zealand, which would be consistent with the phylogenetic tree that emerges from molecular studies of this genus.

-Species and distribution
+Species

-The genus contains the following nine species:
+The genus contains the following species: